fauxcompany/json2html.js/README.md

 This is a repository to build HTML based in json struct

 ## Base Struct
-The json component is basicly:
+The json payload is as follow:
 ```json
 {
 	"tag": "div",